Extract data from MongoDB

 Extract data from a collection using CSV format

 Data in MongoDB is stored using BSON format, which is a binary version of JSON.
-It allows storing the nested documents as well as documents with a variable number of columns.
+It allows storing nested documents as well as documents with a variable number of columns.

 Etlworks can convert nested JSON documents into flat format where each nested column is a JSON-encoded string.